You're in the Navy Now: Production

-Development

-The screenplay was based on the article "The Flying Teakettle" by John W. Hazard, printed in the January 21, 1950, issue of The New Yorker.
-This humorous piece recounted incidents from Hazard's own World War II experience as captain of a diesel-powered warship.
-Though both Hazard and his crew had little experience at sea, they were selected to participate in a Navy experimental program that ultimately ended in failure.
+The screenplay is based on the article "The Flying Teakettle" by John W. Hazard, which was printed in the January 21, 1950 issue of The New Yorker.
+The humorous story recounted incidents from Hazard's own World War II experience as captain of a diesel-powered warship.
+Although Hazard and his crew had little experience at sea, they were selected to participate in a Navy experimental program that ultimately ended in failure.

-Upon purchasing the rights, 20th Century Fox changed the title to U.S.S.
+Upon purchasing the rights, Twentieth Century-Fox changed the title to U.S.S.
 Teakettle.
-Though neither director Henry Hathaway nor screenwriter Richard Murphy was adept at comedy, the studio relied on the "potential absurdities" of the storyline about inexperienced reservists "guiding an unreliable vessel through treacherous waters" to carry the film.
+Although neither director Henry Hathaway nor screenwriter Richard Murphy was adept at comedy, the studio relied on the humor of the storyline to carry the film.

-Casting

-Studio contract player William Lundigan was initially considered for the lead role of Lieutenant John Harkness.
-When the budget was increased to include location filming at U.S. Navy yards in Virginia, the studio hired Gary Cooper to increase the audience appeal and bankability of the project.
-The film marked Cooper's first starring role for 20th Century Fox, which had hired him as an extra in the 1925 silent film The Lucky Horseshoe.
-Joanne Dru was the studio's first choice for the character of Ensign Ellie Harkness, but when she declined to sign a long-term contract, Jane Greer was cast instead.
+Contract player William Lundigan was initially considered for the lead role of Harkness.
+When the budget was increased to include location filming at U.S. Navy yards in Virginia, the studio hired Gary Cooper to increase the audience appeal of the project.
+The film marked Cooper's first starring role for Twentieth Century-Fox, which had hired him as an extra in the 1925 silent film The Lucky Horseshoe.
+Joanne Dru was the studio's first choice for the character of Ellie Harkness, but when she declined to sign a long-term contract, Jane Greer was cast in the role.

-The film marked the screen debuts of Lee Marvin, Charles Bronson, and Harvey Lembeck, and the second film appearance of Jack Warden.
+The film marks the screen debuts of Lee Marvin, Charles Bronson and Harvey Lembeck and the second film appearance by Jack Warden.